 Peter Fortunato is an award winning writer, performer, ceremony maker, visual artist, and teacher.
 He is the author of four books of poetry: Entering the Mountain, Late Morning: New and Selected Poems, Letters to Tiohero, and A Bell or a Hook, as well as a book for children, Color Me Earth, and the author of the novel, Carnevale.
+Peter’s memoir, Desert Wind: My Life in Qatar, is forthcoming from Cayuga Lake Books.
 He lives in Ithaca, NY, where he maintains a private counseling practice specializing in hypnosis.

 Entering the Mountain, Peter Fortunato’s 2017 collection, includes the book’s title poem and several other long poems concerned with love of family, myth-making, and mortality.
 Among these is Mr. Fortunato’s elegy for his father, “Every Wizard,” chosen for a Pablo Neruda Award by Stanley Kunitz, who told the author, “You’ve discovered your legend.
 Now where will it take you?”
 Entering the Mountain is the result.
 Buy it now at Amazon.com.